dstudzinski/keyboards/Redox/1.0W bluetooth mod/README.md

 For power, I bought small 3mm thick batteries.
 Using ZMK’s power profiler, I estimate about 1 month of battery life for the “central” half and more than 7 months for the “peripheral” half.

-The battery is handwired to the controller with jumper wires, and I retained the existing switch to turn the battery power on and off.
+The battery is handwired to the controller with wires, and I retained the existing switch to turn the battery power on and off.

+Before putting the PCBs into the case I covered part of the controller with electrical tape to prevent shorts by accidental touching of the controller during cable plugging.
+Blue diode is bright so light is still visible through the holes between tape and controller, so I know that keyboard is charging.

 ---